-Wolfram: Data center bill consistent with current state tax policy
+Wolfram: Data center bill consistent with tax policy

 The state Senate recently passed bills that deal with exempting data centers from the sales and use taxes as well as the personal property tax.
 While most of the discussion has been about the effect on economic activity, in particular whether the tax reductions will advance economic activity in Michigan, it is useful to examine the fundamental theory of the sales taxes and whether the property tax exemption is consistent with current policy.